9 French Learning Websites for Students That’ll Rock Your World

 Websites offer a diverse, endless range of content and knowledge—think of it as the ultimate library.
 They facilitate the learning process by helping students take control of what they want to learn, based on their interests.

 While not all websites are worthwhile, the discovery process resembles the journey to finding the perfect book.
-In short, your students demonstrate a sense of independence and ownership when they get online to find answers—and learn.
+In short, your students demonstrate a sense of independence and ownership when they get online to find answers and learn.

 Increased familiarity and exposure

-Keep in mind that for your students, browsing the web is how they can travel without leaving the comfort of their home.
+Keep in mind that for your students, browsing the web is how they can travel without leaving the comfort of their homes.
 Think of it as an instantaneous, free and inclusive window to the French world.

-By exposing themselves regularly to French websites, your students will progressively assimilate frequent terms (passive learning, anyone?) and stumble upon new content.
-Ultimately, they are a great and affordable way to recreate a close-to-real immersion experience: Websites don’t only contain written contents, but also incorporate videos, audio and a videoconferencing that can develop their listening and speaking skills.
+Ultimately, they are a great and affordable way to recreate a close-to-real immersion experience.
+Websites don’t only contain written content, but also incorporate videos, audio and videoconferencing that can develop their listening and speaking skills.

 Authentic language